sanity-io/sanity-plugin-seo-pane/README.md

 By default, the plugin will examine all content it finds inside a tag with this attribute: `data-content="main"`.

-If this cannot be found it will fallback to content `<main>inside your main tag</main>`.
+If this cannot be found it will fall back to content `<main>inside your main tag</main>`.

 ### Defining the canonical URL

-The Search Engine Preview will rely on [retrieving a Canonical tag](https://developers.google.com/search/docs/advanced/crawling/consolidate-duplicate-urls), like the below, make sure your frontend includes one.
+The Search Engine Preview will rely on [retrieving a Canonical tag](https://developers.google.com/search/docs/advanced/crawling/consolidate-duplicate-urls), like the one below, make sure your front end includes one.

 ```html
 <link rel="canonical" href="https://example.com/dresses/green-dresses" />